-A.2.1 It is essential to perform the visual internal and external inspection under good conditions, as follows.

-- The surface of the metal, in particular of the inner wall, should be completely clean, dry and free of oxidation products, corrosion, scale, etc., as these could obscure other more serious imperfections.
-Where necessary, the surface shall be cleaned under closely controlled conditions by suitable methods before further inspection. - Appropriate sources of illumination with sufficient intensity shall be used. - After the cylinders have been closed and the threads have been cut, the internal neck area shall be examined by means of an introscope, dental mirror or other suitable appliance.

-A.2.2 Small imperfections can be removed by local dressing, grinding, machining or other appropriate method.
+- A.2.1 It is essential to perform the visual internal and external inspection in good conditions as follows. - The surface of the metal, in particular of the inner wall, should be completely clean, dry and free of oxidation products, corrosion, scale, etc., as these could obscure other more serious imperfections.
+Where necessary, the surface should be cleaned under closely controlled conditions by suitable methods before further inspection; - Appropriate sources of illumination with sufficient intensity should be used; - After the cylinders have been closed and the threads have been cut, the internal neck area should be examined by means of an introscope, dental mirror or other suitable appliance. - A.2.2 Small imperfections may be removed by local dressing, grinding, machining or other appropriate methods.